-- Academic Dishonesty- Cheating on tests, copying assignments or papers, etc. Academic dishonesty may include, but is not limited to, plagiarism, claiming credit for another person's work; cheating on tests, assignments, projects or similar activities; fabrication of facts, sources or other supporting materials; unauthorized collaboration, facilitation of academic dishonesty and other misconduct related to academics. - Defiance of Authority/Insubordination Refusal to follow directions from school personnel or comply with classroom or school rules. - Dress Code Violation that Cannot be Corrected Immediately- Student comes to school without proper uniform top or bottom. - Forgery Making, completing, altering, or authenticating any written document so that it purports to have been made by another party.
-Note: The offense includes, but is not limited to, signing a parent and/or guardian, teacher, or school personnel's signature on documents. - Gambling- Betting on an uncertain outcome, regardless of stakes; engaging in any game of chance or activity in which something of real or symbolic value may be won or lost.
-Gambling includes, but is not limited to, betting on outcomes of activities, assignments, contests, and games. - Horseplay-pushing and shoving, grabbing another's clothes, tripping, playing tricks on another. - Inciting to Fight- The intentional promotion or advocacy of student misconduct by another student for the purpose of substantially disrupting any school function or classroom.
-If a student utilizes social media to promote or incite a fight (i.e., videotaping fights and posting the videos on the web), can be included as a participant in violation of an offense that may include inciting to fight, fighting, or bullying. - Misuse of School Equipment- The willful or intentional misuse of any school owned equipment that results in damage to school equipment. - Possession and or Use of Tobacco Products- The use in any manner or possession in any form or manner of tobacco or tobacco products while on or upon school premises, including, but not limited to smoking, chewing, or inhaling tobacco. - The possession, concealment or display of a toy weapon including but not limited to, toy guns/toy weapons that would not put a reasonable person in fear or apprehension of harm. - Tampering with Safety Equipment- The intentional activation of fire alarms or like warning devices and safety equipment. - Skipping Class, Mandatory Tutoring, Detention, or Leaving School Without Permission- The unauthorized absence from school, mandatory tutoring, detention, or leaving school ground during the designated school day without obtaining consent of the proper school authority. - Use of Foul Language or Profanity- The use of any language, acts, unwelcome remarks or expressions, names or slurs or any other behavior including obscene gestures, which are offensive to modesty or decency.
-Any slurs, innuendoes or other verbal conduct reflecting on an individual's sex, race, religion, color, national origin, ancestry, age, disability or sexual orientation that have the purpose or effect of creating an intimidating, hostile, or offensive educational environment. - Inappropriate Public Display of Affection- Lewd and/or inappropriate behaviors between students such as kissing, touching, overly affectionate hugging, or other acts of physical intimacy. - Possession of Incendiary Devices- The possession of any combustible or explosive substance or device(s), including fireworks, is forbidden.
+- Academic Dishonesty- Cheating on tests, copying assignments or papers, etc. Academic dishonesty may include, but is not limited to, plagiarism, claiming credit for another person's work; cheating on tests, assignments, projects or similar activities; fabrication of facts, sources or other supporting materials; unauthorized collaboration, facilitation of academic dishonesty and other misconduct related to academics.
+Students will be allowed to make up the assignment for 75% credit - Continuous Defiance of Authority/Insubordination Refusal to follow directions from school personnel or comply with classroom or school rules. - Dress Code Violation that Cannot be Corrected Immediately- Student comes to school without proper uniform top or bottom. - Forgery- Making, completing, altering, or authenticating any written document so that it purports to have been made by another party.
+Note: The offense includes, but is not limited to, signing a parent and/or guardian, teacher, or school personnel's signature on documents. - Gambling Betting on an uncertain outcome, regardless of stakes; engaging in any game of chance or activity in which something of real or symbolic value may be won or lost.
+Gambling includes, but is not limited to, betting on outcomes of activities, assignments, contests, and games. - Inciting to Fight- The intentional promotion or advocacy of student misconduct by another student for the purpose of substantially disrupting any school function or classroom.
+If a student utilizes social media to promote or incite a fight (i.e., videotaping fights and posting the videos on the web), can be included as a participant in violation of an offense that may include inciting to fight, fighting, or bullying. - Misuse of School Equipment The willful or intentional misuse of any school owned equipment that results in damage to school equipment. - Possession and/or Use of Tobacco Products- The use in any manner or possession in any form or manner of tobacco or tobacco products while on or upon school premises, including, but not limited to smoking, chewing, or inhaling tobacco. - The possession, concealment or display of a toy weapon including but not limited to, toy guns/toy weapons that would not put a reasonable person in fear or apprehension of harm. - Skipping Class, Mandatory Tutoring, Detention, or Leaving School Without Permission- The unauthorized absence from school, mandatory tutoring, detention, or leaving school ground during the designated school day without obtaining consent of the proper school authority. - Use of Abusive, Obscene, Offensive or Profane Language- The use of any language, acts, unwelcome remarks or expressions, names or slurs or any other behavior including obscene gestures, which are offensive to modesty or decency.
+Any slurs, innuendoes or other verbal conduct reflecting on an individual's sex, race, religion, color, national origin, ancestry, age, disability or sexual orientation that have the purpose or effect of creating an intimidating, hostile, or offensive educational environment.